B-Ball-Brain/B-Ball-Brain.github.io/results.md

     </tr>
 </table>

+Most regressors actually have metrics quite similar to the DummyRegressor (a regressor that disregards the input and only outputs the mean target value).
+This shows that our 'smart' regressors are having trouble learning how any of the feature correlate to the plus/minus per minute target value.

+There are two execptions out of the 'smart' regressors that attempted learning.
+We can see that the Tree-based Regressors (ExtraTressRegressor and RandomForestRegressor) perform fairly well when looking at only the training data metrics.
+They have a lower mean square error than the DummyRegressor.
+However, when evaluating these two models against a test dataset rather than a training dataset, both the mean square error and $$R^2$$ score show much worse results than all other regressors, including the DummyRegressor.
+This is certainly a sign of these models overfitting on the training data, and not learning the true relationship between the features and the target value.

 ## Examining the Data

 The poor results of the regression models can be attributed to issues in the models or data.
 A closer examination of the data indicates the latter due to a substantial amount of noise.